Which Travel Conferences Should You Attend from June through December of 2026?

 For most information about myself, I'll just refer you to the "about" page of my website.

 However, I'll mention what I feel is relevant in giving myself a bit of credibility when talking about these conferences and talking about travel, in general.
 I started traveling in 2017 after I created Outcast Vagabond.
-I was an English teacher in China at the time and I had spent Christmas in Jakarta in 2016 while visiting a friend there whom I'd met online.
+Basically, I get paid for my travel business marketing skills, or social media marketing, as I manage campaigns for travel-related entities, while helping to promote their products, services and destinations.
+I don't always get paid cash.
+In fact, most of the time I'm being compensated with discounts, upgrades, freebies, etc. But every follower is a potential customer and I'm always working on earning more money with my skills.
+Soon I will upgrade my press/media kit that is accessible via my website.
+Of course, I do earn money from ad revenue on Facebook and YouTube.
+I'm also an avid investor and I still teach part-time.
+Sometimes I sell shirts and hats with the help of my Marketing Manager/Brand Strategist in Hong Kong.
+I was an English teacher in China when I had created Outcast Vagabond and I had spent Christmas in Jakarta in 2016 while visiting a friend there whom I'd met online.
 Indonesia was my 5th-country-traveled at the time.
 It was that Jakarta trip that inspired me to become a world-traveling digital nomad, as well as notable Irish traveler and businessman, Johnny Ward, of OneStep4Ward.com.
 Of course, my late mother, was the greatest influence on me with respect to having wanderlust.

 In March of 2023 I was invited to be an Executive Contributor for Brainz Magazine, and in March of 2024 I was invited to be a Senior Level Executive Contributor.
-I write articles, publish quotes and soon will have an exclusive interview and also contribute to their Expert Panel and Brainz Academy.
+This year, I've been invited to become a Premium Partner but I've declined for now.
+For Brainz, I write articles, publish quotes and also contribute to their Expert Panel and Brainz Academy.
+Brainz Magazine has helped me to up my game as a digital nomad and showcase my ideas.
+I recently had an Exclusive Interview with them which you can read here which is titled, "Living Life on Your Own Terms Through Global Exploration: Interview with Jeffrey A. Epps, MBA."

 At the time I became a world-traveling digital nomad in 2017, I was also an English teacher in China and during 2013, part-time, I was a conference coordinator for BIT Congress in Dalian, China, where my job was to get English-speaking professionals to attend conferences and help to manage them.
 One of the conferences that I worked with BIT was the 2013 Euro-Asia Economic Forum in Xi'an: